#Stronger Together: HR Trends & Priorities in 2022

-Templatized solutions/technology are no longer enough to drive growth or agility.
+Templated solutions/technology are no longer enough to drive growth or agility.
 This shift in approach will have long-lasting implications that will make HR teams highly effective.
-Going forward in 2022, more organizations will choose HR tech basis resolution of their use cases, instead of a long list of features.
+Going forward in 2022, more organisations will choose HR tech based on how it resolves their use cases, instead of a long list of features.

-We’ve all been at receiving end of the one-size-fits-all approach.
-Similar learning paths, skill development programs and even performance assessments.
-As consumers, our workforce otherwise lives a completely digital life – of constant service upgrades and seamless personalization.
+We’ve all been at the receiving end of the one-size-fits-all approach.
+Similar learning paths, skill development programmes and even performance assessments.
+As consumers, our workforce lives a largely digital life – of constant service upgrades and seamless personalisation.
 But when they turn their laptops on for work, the experience is different – often tiresome and broken between multiple modules.
-In the past year, this gap has immensely reduced as talent takes the centre stage and technological advancements in AI & ML, (not to miss Talent Intelligence systems like PeopleStrong Talent OS), introduce a personalized approach, where each employee is not seen as a cog in the wheel, but as a person with differing needs, aspirations, and potential.
+In the past year this gap has immensely reduced as talent takes the centre stage and technological advancements in AI & Machine Learning, (not to miss Talent Intelligence systems like PeopleStrong Talent OS), introduce a personalised approach, where each employee is not seen as a cog in the wheel, but as a person with differing needs, aspirations, and potential.

-Talent Management Programs are increasingly focused on HiPo (High Potential) retention and building managerial effectiveness as we will continue to witness greater investments in these programs in the future.
+Talent Management Programmes are increasingly focused on HiPo (High Potential) retention and building managerial effectiveness as we will continue to witness greater investments in these programmes in the future.

 With operations from anywhere, there is more focus on tangible outcomes across roles.
 As a result, dynamic structures with squad-based teams are breaking hierarchies in favour of delivering results.
 This has led to a surge in demand for project-based evaluation and collaborative goals.

-In our recent research, we found that organizations are moving towards objective frameworks for performance management to identify their high performers and engage them effectively.
-IT/ITeS and Internet sectors are leading this change and other industries will soon follow suit.
-In addition to this, organizations are also breaking silos in traditional talent management by linking data from different modules together.
+In our recent research, we found that organisations are moving towards objective frameworks for performance management to identify their high performers and engage them effectively.
+IT and Internet sectors are leading this change and other industries will soon follow suit.
+In addition to this, organisations are also breaking silos in traditional talent management by linking data from different modules together.
 More than 40% of the companies now link performance management to their Individual Development Plans.

 As the war for talent continues to wage on in 2022, we will see more companies embracing ‘Talent Marketplaces.’
-A talent marketplace is a platform that allows managers throughout the entire organization to post opportunities for open positions, temporary assignments, short- and long-term or part-time projects, mentorships, and any other initiative that talent within the organization is needed for.
+A talent marketplace is a platform that allows managers throughout the entire organisation to post opportunities for open positions, temporary assignments, short- and long-term or part-time projects, mentorships, and any other initiative that talent within the organisation is needed for.

-Leveraging Artificial intelligence, the Talent Marketplace can facilitate a relevant match between available opportunities & employees who may have the right skill, irrespective of the department or job role.
+Leveraging Artificial Intelligence, the Talent Marketplace can facilitate a relevant match between available opportunities & employees who may have the right skill, irrespective of their department or job role.

 The role of HR has forever changed.
 HR has always had a seat at the table, but now the stakes are higher with a real impact on the business.
-Quoting Josh Bersin, it’s time to think about the HR function as a professional services organization: one with consultants, product managers, service delivery, and technology all-in-one.
+Quoting Josh Bersin, it’s time tothink about the HR function as a professional services organisation: one with consultants, product managers, service delivery and technology all-in-one.